PHILIPP111007/social_network/README.md

 # social_network

 Hi!
 This is my second Django project.
-This time I wrote a mini-social network.
+This time I wrote a mini-social network!

 ## What supports this app
 1. This app supports accounts and adding friends.
 Each user has the opportunity to maintain their own blog, subscribe to other people and see their blogs.